Hackuarium/gas-sensor/README.md

 # gas-sensor

 The goal is to create a box allowing the determination of the gas composition of a bioreactor.
-The sensor that will be available are: CO2 (MH-Z16), (CO (MQ-7)), H2 (MQ-8) and methane (MQ-4) as well as temperature (DS18B20) and humidity (DHT-22).
+The sensor that will be available are: CO2 (MH-Z19), H2 (MQ-8) and methane (MQ-4) as well as temperature (DS18B20) and humidity (DHT-22).

 The board will be compatible with arduino Lilapad Pro using a dedicated PCB.